 - Author Appeal: Camachos stories are full of his own personal obsessions.

 - Back from the Dead: Some of Camachos dead characters appear again in other stories, though thats more because hes losing track of them.

 - BrotherSister Incest: Richard and Elianita on one of the novelas.

 - By-the-Book Cop: Sgt.
 Lituma, in one of the first novelas.

 - Canon Welding: Camacho starts to bring all his stories together.
 Some of the listeners are confused or frustrated by this, while others think its great and compare him to Balzac.
 The truth is that hes losing his mind and cant keep track of the stories anymore.

 - Child Hater: Lucho Abril Marroquín, as a consequence of a medical treatment.

-- Cliffhanger: Camacho’s novelas always end with a "tune in for the next episode" style of questions.
-However, they’re never really solved except for a passing reference made by his Canon Welding.
+- Cliffhanger: Camachos novelas always end with a series of "tune in for the next episode" questions.
+However, theyre never really resolved except for a passing reference made by his Canon Welding.

 - Cultural Translation: The movie moves the setting from Lima to New Orleans.